 1. Charles Schwab rules are that you have to open an investing account w/them before being able to have that type of checking account.
 I found that out when I wanted to open one.

 2. Capital One cards (visa AND bank cards) pay their bank transaction fee.
 You might still have to pay the bank on the other ends fee, but at least its only one fee.

 3. Some countries (Mongolia, I know from experience and possibly Mauritius/Madagascar, I'll be there this summer) have ATMs but won't take a bank ATM card.
 It's a Visa or Mastercard ATM (for cash advances).
 I'm using my capital one visa and putting $$$ on the card, so that when I need to use their ATM cash advance (b/c that's all that's available)...I won't get charge a cash advance fee b/c it's my $$ on my card.
-I checked and that's possible per capital one! almost 5 years ago
+I checked and that's possible per capital one! about 5 years ago

 I am a Thai residence.
 I always do exchange everytime I'm going abroad with Super Rich Company (http://www.superrich1965.com/).
 I need to show my passport when doing a transaction.
 I notice that they accept credit card, but not sure about the rate. about 5 years agoAnswered by Kiki via WorldNomads.com